sanderlukas/tuum-test-app/README.md

 After doing some research what would be a good way to handle monetary values I decided to go with representing amounts in cents.
 Some stackoverflow threads and
 [Stripe docs](https://stripe.com/docs/currencies#zero-decimal) helped me here.
 I think this approach is feasible for a small test application like this.

 Other than that the application has quite a simple configuration.
-To have Postgres container to load the data initialization script, I defined a volume mount in `docker-compose.yml`.
+To have Postgres container load the data initialization script, I defined a volume mount in `docker-compose.yml`.
 Also I used [Testcontainers](https://www.testcontainers.org/) to test locally to actually have real database.

 ```